-Stuart Butzier has assisted mining, energy and ranching clients throughout his twenty-five-plus year legal career with Modrall Sperling.
-His advice and counsel has included helping clients strategically navigate the maze of environmental and mining regulatory and permitting regimes, the morass of litigation, and the unique challenges of complex deals and real property transactions involving private, Federal, State, Indian and split-estate lands.
+Stuart Butzier has assisted mining, energy, high-tech, industrial and ranching clients throughout his thirty-plus year legal career with Modrall Sperling.
+His counsel has included helping clients strategically navigate the maze of environmental and mining regulatory and permitting regimes, the morass of litigation, and the unique challenges of complex deals and real property transactions involving private, Federal, State, Indian and split-estate lands.

-Currently Managing Director of the Santa Fe office, he has previously served as Chair of the firm’s Natural Resources Department and was a recent four-year member of the firm’s Executive Committee.
+Stuart currently is the firm’s elected Vice President and is serving a fourth term as a member of the Executive Committee.
+He is a former Managing Director of the firm’s Santa Fe office.
 Stuart has devoted himself to ensuring that the firm’s attorneys and staff are primed to provide excellent, cost-effective service to clients.
-He is a team player who is adept at helping clients and colleagues pursue their business and professional goals.
-He also helped to recruit many of the firm’s bright young attorneys.
+Stuart is a team player who is adept at helping clients and colleagues pursue their business and professional goals.
+He also helped to recruit many of the firm’s bright and diverse young attorneys.

-Stuart enjoys playing guitar in an active band and supporting the music scene in New Mexico.
-His other interests include basketball (as former player and coach), natural landscaping, amateur photography and art.
+Stuart’s civic involvement has included serving as President of New Mexico KidsMatter, a nonprofit group of volunteers serving as court-appointed special advocates for abused and neglected children, and as President of the New Mexico School for the Blind and Visually Impaired Foundation.
+He enjoys playing guitar in an active band and supporting the music scene in New Mexico.
+His other interests, apart from his family, include basketball (as a former college player and youth coach), gardening and natural landscaping, amateur photography and art.

 U.S. District Court for the District of New Mexico